MicrosoftDocs/customer-insights/ci-docs/export-inmobi.md

 - An [InMobi account](https://www.inmobi.com/) and admin credentials.
 - An [Azure Blob Storage account](/azure/storage/blobs/create-data-lake-storage-account) name and account key.
 To find the name and key, see [Manage storage account settings in the Azure portal](/azure/storage/common/storage-account-manage).
-- An [Azure Blob Storage container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) to export inMobi data to.
+- An [Azure Blob Storage container](/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) to export InMobi data to.
 - InMobi will create a direct connection to your Blob Storage, and configure an automatic import of your data to InMobi.
 Contact your InMobi representative to initiate the process.

 ## Known limitations